Books by Elizabeth Bowen

 Interviews where books by Elizabeth Bowen were recommended

-World War II forced people of many nationalities into extraordinary circumstances, says Lori Inglis Hall—whose debut novel follows two twins forced apart by the conflict.
+World War II forced people of many nationalities into extraordinary circumstances, says Lori Inglis Hall—who works in the archives of WW2 photographer Lee Miller and whose new novel follows twins forced apart by conflict.
 Here, she recommends five of the best novels set during World War II, both historical fiction and novels written immediately after or during the war by eyewitnesses.